NUBIC/ncs_navigator_deployment/chef/cookbooks/ncs_navigator/README.md

 * `app`: Sets up an application server for NCS Navigator.
 * `db_server`: Sets up a database server for NCS Navigator.
 * `devenv`: Configures an NCS Navigator application server for development.
+* `diagnostic_users`: Sets up existing users on a node with a Ruby environment similar to the app environment.

 There are other recipes in this cookbook; however, they're intended to be used by the recipes listed above.
 Use those private recipes at your own risk.